hexagram30/societatis/README.md

 # hexagram30/societatis

-*An entropy manager, random number generator/seed tracker, and dice-roller for hexagram30 projects*
+*Society generation and evolution for use by hexagram30 projects*

 [![][logo]][logo-large]